Sylius/Sylius/docs/book/index.rst

 ========

 The Developer's guide to leveraging the flexibility of Sylius.
 Here you will find all the concepts used in Sylius.
-The Books helps to understand how Sylius works.
+The Book will help you to understand how Sylius works.

 Introduction
 ------------

-Introduction aims to describe the philosophy of Sylius.
+Here we describe the philosophy of Sylius.
 It will also teach you about environments before you start installing it.

 .. toctree::
     :hidden: